d2l-ai/d2l-en/chapter_recommender-systems/neumf.md

 ## Customized Dataset with Negative Sampling

 For pairwise ranking loss, an important step is negative sampling.
 For each user, the items that a user has not interacted with are candidate items (unobserved entries).
 The following function takes users identity and candidate items as input, and samples negative items randomly for each user from the candidate set of that user.
-During the training stage, the model ensures that the items that a user likes to be ranked higher than items she dislikes or has not interacted with.
+During the training stage, the model ensures that the items that a user likes to be ranked higher than items he dislikes or has not interacted with.

 ```{.python .input  n=3}
 class PRDataset(gluon.data.Dataset):